Back to Articles

 Why Emergency Tax Hits Students Hardest

 Students starting their first-ever jobs, summer positions, or internships have typically never registered with Revenue before.
-Without a myAccount profile or a previous employer, no Tax Credit Certificate is in place.
-Revenue’s default, when there is no TCC, is to instruct the employer to deduct at the emergency rate.
+Without a the Revenue system profile or a previous employer, no Tax Credit Certificate is in place.
+Revenue's default, when there is no TCC, is to instruct the employer to deduct at the emergency rate.

 The impact is severe for students because their full earnings - even a 10-week summer wage - often fall entirely below the effective tax-free threshold when credits are applied.
 This means 100% of the income tax deducted is an overpayment.
 Every euro of emergency tax is refundable.